redox-os/book/src/porting-applications.md

 - applications using the CMake build system have a `CMakeLists.txt` file
 - applications using the Meson build system have a `meson.build` file

-### Metapackages
+### Meta-packages

-Metapackages are packages without any files, just dependencies.
+Meta-packages are packages without any files, just dependencies.
 Use the following recipe example to create a metapackage:

 ```toml
 [package]